martomi/chiadog/README.md

 ## Access & Security

 It only requires read-access to your `debug.log` file and internet connection to send out notifications.
-It's highly recommended that you run `chiadog` in a sandboxed environment - this is described in the advanced section below.
+It's highly recommended that you run `chiadog` in a sandboxed environment.
+Please use the official [docker image](https://github.com/martomi/chiadog/pkgs/container/chiadog/versions).

 Furthermore, following best security practices, you should [keep your wallet separate](https://github.com/Chia-Network/chia-blockchain/wiki/Good-Security-Practices-on-Many-Machines#keep-your-wallet-separate).